Step-By-Step Guide to Building a Chatbot Knowledge Base

 Your data will need to be reworked into a conversational format that fits the infrastructure you chose.
 For example, when creating a chatbot using an API with a development portal like IBM Watson’s Workspace, you’ll create intents, entities and dialog to train Watson to understand different types of requests.
 These are often short, easily digestible questions and answers.

-For example, if a common inquiry is, “I keep getting an error message when I try to pair my phone with my smartwatch” and possible answers are “try restarting your network settings and your devices” and “make sure you have Wi-Fi and Bluetooth turned on,” then you could write the information like so:
+For example, if a common inquiry is, “I keep getting an error message when I try to pair my phone with my smartwatch” and possible answers are “try reconnecting to your network and restart your devices” and “make sure you have Wi-Fi and Bluetooth turned on,” then you could write the information like so:

 Inquiry: Received error message while trying to pair device

-Solutions: Restart network settings.
+Solutions: Reconnect to network.
 Restart devices.
 Enable Wi-Fi and Bluetooth.

 Adjust the language to fit your chatbot’s persona